sohaib-sharih/Git-Version-Control/README.md

 NOTE: You can push it once the SSH keys are set.
 In the previous sections, we learned various different methods of using the SSH Key gen command to generate and save SSH keys.
 ```

+### 7.14 How to create a new Remote Connection/name?

+1. git remote -v : provides the current remote connections to your **local directory.**
+2. git remote add 'nameOfConnection' 'linkOfGitHubRepo': This will allow you to create a **new name of connection** and also the link is required to connect your **local directory/repo** with the **github repo.**
+3. **origin** is a **default** connection name.
+4. Note: You should call it MAIN, as its a name used most commonly.
+The first time you create a new name for connection, **automatically becomes** part of the **default connection name.**
 ## 8.0 Git Pull

 1. Login to your github.